afa5e/afa5e.github.io/_posts/2023-01-29-Introduction.markdown

 # "h"
 x[0]
 ```
+### Running our code
+To run our code in the terminal, we first need to check that we are in the folder
+that contains our python file.
+To do this, `ls` (`dir` if windows) to check the
+contents of the current folder.
+If you do not see your python file, `cd` into the
+correct folder.
+Then, run the Python file with the `py` or `python` command
+followed by the name of the file.

+Example: `py helloworld.py`

 ## Tasks
 This week's tasks are for you to get used to writing code in python and using